-- Grades (A-E) determined by the school and sent to NESA for all subjects completed at the end of Year10. - A list of courses satisfactorily completed in Years 7 8 in Creative Arts (Music and Art), Technology and Applied Studies and Languages Other Than English (LOTE) is also given.
+- Grades (A-E) determined by the school and sent to NESA for all subjects completed at the end of Year 10. - A list of courses satisfactorily completed in Years 7 8 in Creative Arts (Music and Art), Technology and Applied Studies and Languages Other Than English (LOTE) is also given.

-In order to be eligible for the RoSA, students must have;
+To be eligible for the RoSA, students must have;